Home / Blog / Lazy Hydration and Server Components in Nuxt – Vue.js 3 Performance

 How does Hydration work in Nuxt.js?

-Before we get into the details of optimizing components, we need to understand how exactly they can decrease the performance of our applications.
+Before we get into the details of optimizing components, we need to understand how exactly Vue components can decrease the performance of our applications.
 To get there, we need to understand the process of hydration.

 Hydration, in short, is a process of making static HTML of Server-Side Rendered (or Statically Rendered) applications interactive.